Santo Domingo de Onzole, Ecuador

 Today you and the team will tour Ecuador’s largest and most populous city.
 Framed within the larger narrative of the Onzole community and the country’s history of injustice, you’ll sample a bit of everything this region has to offer.
 Your day will allow you to experience the week with a deeper understanding of the wonderful people you will meet.

-Saturday, July 15 — Transit to Santo Domingo
+Saturday, July 15 — Arrival at Santo Domingo

 Your lodgings for this portion of the trip will be secure, dorm-style rooms, with some sharing.
 Prohibitions on smoking and alcohol consumption requested by T2T-I’s host will be discussed with you before departure.